hachchch/Geneciv/README.md

 but, Abiogenesis always can happen even if it's the hell world.

 **Concept:**
-What is the most wonderful story of the our planet?
+What is the most wonderful history?
 Sometimes, they talk about Religious or Great war.
 But I think the most wonderful story of Earth is 4.5 Billion years of Organic Compounds Evolution.
 Meteor Bombardment,Beggining of Coral,Age of Fishes,Thrived Reptiles,Domination of Primates...
-There are many unique feature in story of our planet.
+There are many unique events in story of our planet.
 ...Why we don't make Geological time scale strategy?

-It's Time to make it.
+well, It's Time to make it.
+I start to make Genesis of the Unciv Universe.
-The Geneciv has Begun!
+The 'Geneciv' has Begun!

 ![](/preview.png)
 ## Contributing
 You can help my Project with Pull Request.
-Let's create story about the Genesis of Unciv Universe!